 When is the best time of year to feed-out corn silage?

 No two dairy farm systems are the same.
 You need to identify what you want to achieve.
-Many Australian farmers use corn silage to:
+Many Australian farmers use corn silage as forage to:

 - increase and maintain cow condition

 - overcome feed shortages

 To help you feed-out at the right time to achieve your goals, we strongly recommend you undertake a free, no obligation FarmCheck™ where one of our experienced Pioneer® Farm Service Consultants will come out to your farm and undertake an analysis of your operation and then, taking into account your farming goals, recommend the opportunities for your farm.

 If I start feeding corn silage does it mean I'm going to have to buy a new tractor and build a feed pad just to be able to feed-out?

 It's not vital to spend any extra money on gear.
 You can keep your system very simple by using your existing tractor and feed-out wagon to feed corn silage in the paddock when ground conditions are dry.